qgis/QGIS-Documentation/docs/user_manual/preamble/features.rst

-QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client (see section :ref:`working_with_ogc`), and as a WMS, WCS or WFS server (see section :ref:`label_qgisserver`).
+QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client (see section :ref:`working_with_ogc`), and as a WMS, WCS or WFS server (see the :ref:`label_qgisserver`).
 Additionally, you can publish your data on the Internet using a webserver with QGIS Server, UMN MapServer or GeoServer installed.

 Extend QGIS functionality through plugins